saikalyankanika/react-sample-ksk/README.md

 ### Terraform
 #### Backend
-Setup S3 Bucket and DynamoDB table for the remote backend and update the bucket value with your S3 bucket name and the dynamodb_table value with your DynamoDB table name in the /infrastructure/code/state.tf file.

 To make it easier, there is cloudformation template in /backend-infrastructure/code/backend.yml that will create the CloudFormation stack for you.
 To create the stack, run the command

 ```bash